gavinsimpson/coenocliner/README.md

 include simulation  wrapper functions that replicate the simulation methods used in research papers.
-A working example is `simJamil`, which produces simlations from a Gaussian logit response following the scheme descibed in Jamil & ter Braak (2013).
+A working example is `simJamil`, which produces simlations from a Gaussian logit response following the scheme described in Jamil & ter Braak (2013).

 ## Development